Computing Acceptable Use Policy

 Miscellaneous General Information

 Graduate students have access to office computers running Linux which have Matlab and Maple installed on them.
-In addition to the many applications that are automatically installed with Linux, there is Firefox for browsing, Thunderbird for email, Libre Office for word processing, and GIMP for image processing.
+In addition to the many applications that are automatically installed with Linux, there is Firefox for browsing, Libre Office for word processing, and GIMP for image processing.

-If you have a computer question, problem, or request, regardless of whether it pertains to Windows or Linux, you may send mail to email@example.com, or log onto the Math Forum site (see systems personnel for the URL) and post a problem or question under the category Questions.
+If you have a computer question, problem, or request, regardless of whether it pertains to Windows or Linux, you may send mail to Terry Wagoner at email@example.com.
 Make sure to provide a thorough description of a problem.
 Your question or problem will be addressed as soon as possible.

 When you have finished using a department computer, please log off, but please do not shut it down.
 If you are a TA in the Newton Lab, please tell your students to log out of the computers but to never press the 'power/ off' button.

-Virus updates and scans are run on Windows machines every night, which is why we ask that you leave machines on.
+Virus updates and scans are run on Windows machines at night, which is why we ask that you leave machines on.

 Network printers are available on each floor and department computers have access to them.
 See systems personnel if you find that you do not have access to a printer.
 If you use a network printer on a weekend you must not unlock the door to a printing closet and leave it either open, or unlocked.
 Printer closet doors are to remain locked at all times.
 The department has had printer theft in the past.